-You can find a list of the most currently popular French podcasts here.
+You could start looking for a French podcast to listen to on Spotify France’s list of the most currently popular French podcasts.

 This podcast discusses different aspects of TV series from France, the US, and elsewhere.
 It’s an entertaining and often enlightening listen for pop culture junkies like myself.

 Unfortunately, while I can’t find any official statement about this podcast being canceled or going on hiatus, the most recent episode dates to about two months ago and there’s no news of new ones to come.
 That said, you can still enjoy the episodes that are online.

 L’heure du crime

 This true crime podcast discusses a case in one hour.

 Since it’s a technically a radio show from French radio station RTL, unlike most podcasts, it simply involves an announcer and the occasional interview – there’s no music to set the mood or other similar features you might find in a typical podcast.

 But that’s also an advantage for foreign listeners, since you can focus on the voices.